lazlo-bleker/subtitle-smith/README.md

 # Transcriber

-Automatic machine transcription with Whisper.
+Automatic machine transcription with [`Whisper`](https://openai.com/research/whisper).
 Originally develepod for automatic transcription (and German translation) of the English lectures of Tragwerkslehre/Building Structures at TUM.

 ## Installation Requirements